mhasanmhasan/from-bash-to-go-part-ii/README.md

 FAIL    hello [build failed]
 ```

-Yes, we have not yet written the code.
+Yes, we have not yet written the code we want to test.
 So let's do it:

 ```go
 // hello/1/hello.go